drshahizan/SECP3843/submission/muhdimranh/Question 5/question5.md

 Above chart shows average monthly room price for each property type.
 But before visualization can be made, we need to ensure the price currency is standard and does not follow that particular country's currency.
 This is to ensure accurate data visualization.
 In order to do that, we can standardize the currency to be in USD.
 For that, we will utilize the query field the chart designer.

+As we can see, cottage properties have the highest monthly price out of all property types.

 ![Q5](files/images/q5.9.png)

 Query: